fonoster/goodtok/README.md

 }
 ```

-When no customer token is provided, the video widget will show a form, requesting the user to enter their name, email and a message.
+When no customer token is provided, the video widget will show a form requesting the user to enter their name, email, and a message.
 The video widget will then request an anonymous token from the server.
-When possible we recommend you to provide a customer token to the video widget to avoid the form.
+We recommend providing a customer token to the video widget to avoid the form.

 To learn more about customer tokens, see the [customer tokens](https://goodtok.io/docs/video-widget/customer-tokens) section in the documentation.

 ## Architecture

-Goodtok uses a combination of open source tools to provide a video application that can be integrated into any website.
-If the tools exist and it is well maintained, we will use and support that tool.
-If the tool doesn't exist, we build and open source it ourselves.
+Goodtok uses a combination of open-source tools to provide a video application that can be integrated into any website.
+If the tool exists and is well maintained, we will use and support it.
+If the tool doesn't exist, we build and open-source it ourselves.

 Goodtok is a [hosted platform](https://goodtok.io).
 You can sign up and start using Goodtok without installing anything.
 You can also self-host and develop locally.